devel0x/electronero/README.md

 produces the signature `increment()` instead and will revert, leaving the state unchanged.

+Make sure to include the numeric argument.
+Calling `increment` without a value produces the signature `increment()` instead and will revert, leaving the state unchanged.

 If you prefer manual control, encode function calls with any Ethereum tool such as `solc --abi` or `ethers.js`.
 The call `increment(5)` yields the hexadecimal payload `d09de08a0000000000000000000000000000000000000000000000000000000000000005`.